-Any student interviewed will proudly tell visitors, "I'm getting ready for college" and/or "the teachers really care about my future".
-They are likely to be the first in their family to have the expectation and the opportunity to attend a 4-year college or university.
+Any student interviewed will proudly tell visitors, "I'm getting ready for college."
+They are likely to be the first in their family to have the expectation and the opportunity to go to college.

 ELEMENT 2: Measurable Pupil Outcomes and ELEMENT 3: Method by which Pupil Progress Toward Outcomes will be Measured